 There are a few different ways to block or throttle BitTorrent by ISP.
 They could be blocking the BitTorrent tracker host and without a tracker, you wouldn’t be able to connect to any peers.
 They could also block the BitTorrent website itself but this can be easily bypassed by changing the DNS or use a web proxy.
 Sometimes an ISP can temporarily lift the BitTorrent ban on certain days or time range that normally starts from midnight till morning.

 A more sophisticated method in detecting and controlling BitTorrent traffic is by Deep Packet Inspection.
 This system is able to intelligently detect BitTorrent usage and starts shaping the traffic by throttling the download speed to a minimum without requiring specific rules of blocking BitTorrent websites or trackers.
-As we said earlier, not all BitTorrent usage is linked to piracy.
-There are many legitimate software packages such as the different Linux distributions that can be downloaded using BitTorrent.
-If you are curious to know if your ISP is throttling or slowing down BitTorrent usage, here are some ways to test it without getting into trouble.

 Determine Internet speed